Free From Palm Oil

 Cheap and relatively easy to grow, the cultivation of Palm Oil has a global impact.
 Not only is it a leading contributor to deforestation and wildlife displacement on a massive scale, but the oil can have harmful effects on your child.

 Setting aside the ecological effects of creating vast monocultures devoid of bio-diversity, let us first investigate the direct impact Palm Oil can have on your child’s health.

 One of the most distressing effects of Palm Oil is constipation.
 Palm oil has been shown to combine with calcium to form hard, insoluble soaps in your child’s sensitive digestion system which in turn leads to constipation with all the associated symptoms such as pain, lack of appetite and, of course, disrupted sleep for both you and the child.

-Kendamil infant milks have been formulated to be digested easily and help everyone get a better night’s sleep.
+Kendamil infant milks have been formulated without palm oil to be digested easily and help everyone get a better night’s sleep.